 Then there's the effect that this practice can have on interactions with guests, primarily during the reception.
-In some cases this other vendor may behave in a manner that is inappropriate or unprofessional, and doesn't fit the level of service and unobtrusiveness that I strive so hard to provide, and because guests will likely think that we are working together, this reflects very poorly on my image.
+In some cases this other vendor taking pictures may behave in a manner that is inappropriate or unprofessional, and doesn't fit the level of friendly service and unobtrusiveness that I strive so hard to provide, and because guests will likely assume that we are working together, this reflects very poorly on my professional image.

 Additionally, this mistaken identity can cause another type of confusion.
-For instance, perhaps the bride's mother wants an informal group picture with her siblings and cousins, and not realizing he is not the actual professional photographer, asks the DJ to get the shot.
+For instance, perhaps the groom's mother wants an informal group picture with her siblings and cousins, and not realizing he is not the actual professional photographer, asks the DJ (or his assistant) to get the shot.
 When she is later looking through my wedding gallery, she'll be confused as to why she cannot find it.
-Even if she does later realize that it was in fact the DJ who took this picture, and locates it, she will be disappointed at the poor quality.
+Even if she does later realize that it was in fact the DJ who took this picture, and locates the image, she will be disappointed with the poor quality.

-So, in short, if your DJ mentions taking pictures, please stress to them that aside from a couple of shots for social media, you would like them to concentrate exclusively on performing the job of providing entertainment, and avoid actively photographing your event.
+If your DJ (or other vendor) mentions taking pictures, or if you see other indications that this may be something they'll do, please stress to them that aside from a couple of shots for social media, you would like them to concentrate exclusively on their role you have hired them for, and refrain from actively photographing your event.
 Feel free to make me the bad guy by pointing out to them that the contract you have with your photographer forbids this.

 Much of the above also applies to a friend or family member who may be an aspiring wedding photographer or perhaps just an enthusiastic amateur, and asks if you'd mind them shooting during your wedding for practice and as a portfolio-building opportunity.
 While this may seem harmless, it can interfere with my ability to produce the level of work that my couples expect, so I strongly recommend just saying no to this.
 Again, if you don't want to hurt anyone's feelings, you can blame this restriction on me.

 Does that mean guests are not allowed to take pictures during your wedding?
 Absolutely not!
-Though I urge you to read and consider my article on unplugged weddings, in general guests taking pictures isn't an issue during the reception.
-But if you observe (or if I point out) a person who appears to be focused primarily on actively documenting the event, it's advisable to ask them to refrain from doing so and instead just enjoy the party as a guest!.
+Though I urge you to read and consider my article on unplugged weddings, in general guests casually taking pictures isn't an issue during the reception.
+But if you observe (or if I point out) a person who appears to be focused primarily on actively documenting the event rather than participating as a guest, it's advisable to ask them to put their camera away and instead just enjoy the party!